andreea7b/jaco_learning/README.md

 # jaco_learning: Jaco HRI

-Control, planning, and learning system for physical human-robot interaction (pHRI) with a JACO2 7DOF robotic arm.
+Control, planning, and learning system for human-robot interaction with a JACO2 7DOF robotic arm.
 Learning is adaptive based on how relevant the human's interaction is.
 Supports learning from physical corrections and demonstrations.

 ## Dependencies
 * Ubuntu 14.04, ROS Indigo, OpenRAVE, Python 2.7